Pneumococcal vaccine

 • Adults 65 and older

-• Adults 19 to 64 with medical conditions that increase their risk of pneumococcal disease
+• Adults 19 to 64 with medical conditions that increase their risk of pneumococcal disease such as: asthma, cirrhosis, diabetes, heart disease, lung disease and those with a history of smoking or alcohol misuse

-Typically, adults need one to two pneumococcal shots.
 Your health care provider will tell you how many shots you need and when to get them based on several factors, including your age and overall health.

 Pneumococcal vaccine side effects